-The GESIS Panel survey waves take place on a bi-monthly basis, each encompassing about 20 minutes and are split up into two self-administered survey modes (online, offline).
-At the beginning of the panel survey (February 2014) about 65% of the panelists participate online (web-based surveys) and about 35% of the panelists participate offline (by mail).
+The GESIS Panel survey waves take place every two months; each survey takes about 20 minutes to complete.
+The surveys are conducted in two self-administered survey modes (online, offline).
+At the inception of the panel survey in February 2014, about 65% of the panelists participated online (Web-based survey) and about 35% of the panelists participated offline (by mail).

-Each survey wave consists of two major parts: About fifteen minutes of survey time are reserved for submitted studies.
-Fielded panel studies from external researchers will have undergone a peer-review process.
-The second part of each survey wave (about five minutes of interviewing time) is reserved for longitudinal core study topics developed by GESIS.
+Each survey wave consists of two major parts: About fifteen minutes of survey time are reserved for studies submitted by external researchers (with a maximum length of five minutes per study).
+These studies undergo a peer-review process before fielding.
+The second part of each survey wave (also about five minutes of survey time) is reserved for longitudinal core study topics developed by GESIS.

-One aim of the GESIS Panel Longitudinal Core Study is to measure frequently demanded characteristics beyond demographics, such as, for instance, personality and human values, political behavior and orientations, well-being and quality-of-life, environmental attitudes and behavior, and information/communication technology usage.
-Moreover, a second aim of the GESIS Panel Longitudinal Core Study is to assess and to control for data quality by measuring concepts such as survey participation evaluations, survey mode habits and preferences, and by including selected items from other benchmark surveys (e.g., German micro-census, ESS, ALLBUS, ISSP).
+One aim of the GESIS Panel Longitudinal Core Study is to measure frequently demanded characteristics beyond demographics, such as personality and human values, political behavior and orientations, well-being and quality of life, environmental attitudes and behavior, and information/communication technology usage.
+A second aim of the GESIS Panel Longitudinal Core Study is to assess and control for data quality by measuring concepts such as survey participation evaluations and survey mode habits and preferences, and by including selected items from other benchmark surveys (e.g., the German Microcensus, ESS, ALLBUS, ISSP).

-The GESIS Panel closely collaborates with comparable national as well as international projects such as the German Internet Panel (GIP), located at the University of Mannheim, the LISS Panel located at CentERdata in the Netherlands, and the ELIPSS Panel in France.
+The GESIS Panel collaborates closely with comparable national and international projects, such as the German Internet Panel (GIP), located at the University of Mannheim, the LISS Panel, located at CentERdata in the Netherlands, and the ELIPSS Panel in France.